 Profile: Save Location Event: AutoVoice Recognized [ Configuration:Easy Commands: save my location,save this location, save my parking spot,save this parking spot, remember my parking spot,remember my location, mark this location,mark this spot,mark this parking spot Responses: okay i'll save your parking spot ] Enter: LocCar

 Should you wish to add a voice trigger, create an event AutoVoice Recognized profile.
 And fill them with the potential spoken commands that you would use, separated by commas.
 If you wish to hear the response – include one in the Responses menu.
 Once this is done, link this with the LocCar task created earlier.

 If you wish to use an AutoVoice command to find your saved location as well.
 Create a new event AV recognized, and link it to the ReturnLocation task.

-It is easy to assume that everyone has an access to the same as me resources, but this is not often the case.
-This project can be modified and used for other purposes, and unlike Google Now parking card, it’s not dependent on google services.
+It is easy to assume that everyone has access to the same as mine, resources, but this is not often the case.
+This project can be modified and used for other purposes, and unlike Google Now parking card, it’s not dependent on Google services.
 You can also experiment with AutoNotification to make the notifications prettier or more interactive.
 I kept the entire project close to Tasker vanilla experience (apart from AV).

 You could also create an array what would store more notification at once, or do something interesting with a collection of these points on the map.
 Let me know if the project inspires you – I’m always happy to look at the reader’s projects.